 3. Seal energy leaks.
 Caulk over cracks and small holes around windows and exterior walls.

-Look carefully around plumbing pipes, telephone wires, dryer vents, sink and bathroom drains and under counter
+Look carefully around plumbing pipes, telephone wires, dryer vents, sink and bathroom drains and under counter tops.

 4. Replace incandescent light bulbs with compact fluorescent bulbs.